 It’s interesting the situations that God will place us in to show us these things about ourselves.
 I have learned that He will systematically strip away every single stronghold we have until we see just how badly we’re absolutely missing the point.

 Slowly we built a beautiful life in those mountains with all the critters, frigid temperatures, and amazing people we still hold dear today.
-They made us family at just the right time, and we never let on that we knew how endlessly entertained they were by simply listening to us talk.
+They made us family at just the right time, and we, in turn, never let on that we knew how endlessly entertained they were by simply listening to us talk.

-But then He pulls me up onto His lap, wraps His amazing love around me, and reminds me one more time not just who I am, but exactly WHOSE I am.
+But then He pulls me up onto His lap, wraps His amazing love around me, and reminds me once again to embrace that sweetest, most pure form of comfort that comes from simply walking in faith.
+Just trust, Debi.
+Not because of who I am, or where I am, but because of exactly WHOSE I am.
 Praise be.